azxyxza/Shopping_Spending_tracker/README.md

 ### What does the shopping tracker do
 - **Before the shopping**
-  - Check out what you have at "Home" with visualized dates (avoid wasting)
+  - Check out what you have bought with visualized dates (avoid wasting)
-  - Categorize your home based on items' property (make your Home organized)
+  - Categorize your items based on it's property
   - Add whatever you plan to buy to the shopping list
   - Set the budget for this shopping trip